international employment law firm alliance L&E Global

 Fixed-term/Open-ended Contracts

 The standard type of employment contract used in Belgium is the open-ended employment contract.
-With the exception of the clauses referred to above, a written contract is not required.
 Fixed term contracts are permitted, but a written contract must be produced by the commencement of the employment at the latest.
 Failing this, contracts for a fixed term are deemed to be open-ended contracts.

 Trial Period

-Trial periods have been suppressed by the Unified Employment Status Act (except in relation to students, temporary workers and temporary agency workers).
+Trial periods have been suppressed since 2014 (except in relation to students, temporary workers and temporary agency workers).

 Notice Period